Elaine O'Neal (politician): Programs and policies

-O'Neal announced the city’s contribution to assist small businesses and especially the rebuilding of black-owned companies.
-O’Neal has said any small business can apply to the Durham Small Business Opportunity Loan Fund regardless of the need for financial assistance.
+O'Neal announced the city's contribution to assist small businesses and especially the rebuilding of black-owned companies.
+O'Neal has said any small business can apply to the Durham Small Business Opportunity Loan Fund regardless of the need for financial assistance.
 The program has distributed $800,000 in loans to 38 small business owners since the summer of 2020, contributions were made from the city and county funds and Duke University.

-A mock $19.8 million check from the U.S. Department of Transportation (USDOT) was presented to O’Neal and Transportation Director Sean Egan.
+A mock $19.8 million check from the U.S. Department of Transportation (USDOT) was presented to O'Neal and Transportation Director Sean Egan.
 This money was to be used for the 1.8- mile Rail Trail and the main Durham Station improvements and upgrades.

 The City of Durham has also created a new Down Payment Assistance program.
 Those who are low-income and due to rising prices in the city are struggling to buy homes, they are the main focus of the program.
 Up to $20,000 in down payments and closing cost is available for qualifying applicants.

 Personal life

+O'Neal is the fifth and youngest child born to Reuben (Duke) and Nekoda (Polly) O'Neal.
+She is the mother of Koren O. Lee, Gregory J. Lee, Sr., Jeanna Joint, and Macklin Bushfan.
 O'Neal is a practicing Baptist and attends First Calvary Baptist Church in Durham.
 She is a board member of the non-profit organization Made in Durham.